Normal Blood Sugar Levels Chart by Age: Simple Guide for Seniors

 - Diabetes: 126 mg/dL or higher on two separate occasions

-Before taking this test, you should avoid smoking and maintain your usual activity level but skip strenuous exercise.
+Before taking this test, avoid smoking and skip strenuous exercise, but maintain your usual activity level.

 Postprandial (after meal) test